Aidan Zamiri: Career

-Zamiri directed numerous music videos including the videos for the songs 360 and Guess by Charli XCX, Birds of a Feather by Billie Eilish and Sum Bout U by 645AR featuring FKA Twigs.
+One of Zamiri's first jobs behind the camera was to document Victoria Beckham's travels with her family across Europe and the Middle East.
+He is known for directing numerous music videos including the videos for the songs "360" and "Guess" by Charli XCX, "Birds of a Feather" by Billie Eilish and "Sum Bout U" by 645AR featuring FKA Twigs.